AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 ![Three products, all bottles](../images/products.png)

-## Connecting to Firefly Services and Dropbox
+## Step 2: Connect to Firefly Services and Dropbox

 As the rest of the code will need to access both Firefly and Dropbox, our code then needs to authenticate and get access tokens.